Reenakoudi/CV/README.md

 -Worked as an active member in the organising committee for tech festivals in the college.

-Other qualifications
+## Other qualifications

-Cetification in ISEB foundation level.
+Cetification in ISEB-ISTQB foundation level.
+International Software Testing Qualifications Board(ISTQB) certified tester.

 ## Experience